JaxkDev/Vehicles/resources/README.md

 Layout of the Vehicles data (`plugin_data/Vehicles/Vehicles/*.json`):

+A skeleton file for this data can be found at `plugin_data/Vehicles/skeleton.json`

 (`//` Comments cannot be in the .json they are used here just for help in pointing things out to the user)
 ```
 {